speakeasy-api/openapi-directory/SDKs/googleapis.com/workflows/v1beta/go/README.md

 ### Projects

 * `WorkflowsProjectsLocationsList` - Lists information about the supported locations for this service.
 * `WorkflowsProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `WorkflowsProjectsLocationsWorkflowsCreate` - Creates a new workflow.
 If a workflow with the specified name already exists in the specified project and location, the long running operation will return ALREADY_EXISTS error.
 * `WorkflowsProjectsLocationsWorkflowsDelete` - Deletes a workflow with the specified name.
 This method also cancels and deletes all running executions of the workflow.
 * `WorkflowsProjectsLocationsWorkflowsGet` - Gets details of a single Workflow.